twitchfy/twitchfy-docs/src/content/docs/api/chatbot/classes/CheermoteTier.md

 get id(): number
 ```

-The ID of the cheermote tier.
+The Id of the cheermote tier.

 #### Returns